Malta Virtual Financial Asset (VFA) / Cryptocurrency Exchange License

 What type of license allows an exchange to legally operate in Malta?

-There are actually 4 license classes in Malta.
-The license that allows for full exchange permissions if the VFAA Class 4 license.
+There are currently 4 license classes in Malta.
+The license which allows for full exchange permissions is the VFA Class 4 license.